 Arlington Assault Attorney

 Virginia laws pertaining to assault and battery include the act of battery as well as the intention of assault, meaning that the threat of violence or even a friendly prank that goes horribly wrong can still earn you an assault charge.
 Assault is characterized by the attempt or threat to cause harm to another, whereas battery is considered the actual physical act of harming someone.
-Although these are technically two separate acts, they are combined under one statute in the Virginia code.
+Although these are technically two separate crimes, they are combined under one statute in the Virginia code.
 This particular statute is unique to the area, although variations of it exist in other states.
 In Arlington, Virginia, being cited with a simple assault charge could mean a penalty as extreme as facing time in jail, even if the person you are charged with assaulting left the incident virtually unscathed.
 Assault charges should be taken seriously given the harsh penalties associated with a conviction.
 If you have been accused of assault, an experienced Arlington assault lawyer can help provide you with legal advice and in-depth information regarding the charges.
-For help with other criminal charges in Arlington, click here.

 Assault and Battery Charges